-Hosting an Alice in Dairyland finals within your county can generate extensive interest in agricultural industries in the area both locally and throughout the state.
-Alice in Dairyland utilizes her statewide platforms including social media, print articles, radio and television appearances to promote the host finals and the counties' agricultural economy.
+Hosting an Alice in Dairyland finals within your county can generate extensive interest in agricultural industries both locally and throughout the state.
+Alice in Dairyland utilizes her statewide platforms, including social media, print articles, radio and television appearances, to promote the host county's agricultural economy.
 Recent host counties have found extensive support from local agricultural businesses excited to highlight their products through the Alice in Dairyland program.